0xReki/cs.0xreki.de/schema/Spell.md

     property: /element
     rangeIncludes:
       - /ElementType
-    comment: Elemental types of Magic associated with a spell
+    comment: An elemental type associated with the spell.
   -
     property: /effect
     rangeIncludes:
       - /EffectType
+    comment: An effect type associated with the spell.
+  -
+    property: /invocation
+    rangeIncludes:
+      - /InvocationType
-    comment: Effect types of Magic associated with a spell
+    comment: an invocation method associated with the spell.
 super-properties:
   -
     class: https://schema.org/Thing